aakarkun/react-redux/README.md

 Switch branch to 'react-redux-boilerplate' for a React/Redux boilerplate.

+# User list and User details
+In this demo app there will be some users and by clicking user name it simply display their details.

 ## Getting Started

 To get started, first install all the necessary dependencies.